KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/join_us.md

 In our group, we mainly research machine learning technologies for visual data.
 We currently focus on three main research topics (while not limited to these, we explore a wider range related to them):

-- Generative models
+- Generative AI
-- 3D/geometry representations
+- Spatial Intelligence
-- Foundation models
+- Multimodal Foundation Models

 Please check out our recent publications [**here**](../publications/){:target="_blank}.
 We actively publish papers in the following top-tier conferences in Machine Learning, Computer Vision, and Computer Graphics: